Home

 The mission of IARC, which is part of Fermi National Accelerator Laboratory, is to advance technologies developed by Fermilab towards commercialization and, with industry partners, help create products and services that improve the health, wealth and security of the nation.

-Located on the Fermilab campus, this 83,000 square foot, state-of-the-art building houses offices, technical and educational space to study cutting-edge accelerator technologies.
+Through funding provided by the State of Illinois and the U.S. Department of Energy, IARC was designed and constructed on the Fermilab campus.
+This 83,000 square foot, state-of-the-art building houses offices, technical and educational space to study cutting-edge accelerator technologies.
 In addition to attracting new private industry partners that will create new high-tech jobs, the center also collaborates with local universities and serves as a training facility for a new generation of scientists, engineers and technical staff in accelerator technology.
 These partnerships make critical contributions to the technological and economic health of Illinois and place the state in a position to become the world leader in accelerator research, development and industrialization.

 Featured Items